input-output-hk/iohk-monitoring-framework/docs/pres-20181204/master.rst

 2 benchmarking
 ==============

-Purpose: observe events and store them for later analysis
+Purpose: observe events and prepare them for later analysis

-- record events with exact timestamp
+- record events with exact timestamps

-- currently: formats as JSON and outputs directly to a file
+- currently: JSON format directly output to a file

 .. class:: substep

 - we will integrate this into our logging

 .. class:: substep

 What if we want to stop recording some of the events?
 Or, turn on others?

 .. note: